QuantiusBenignus/BlahST/README.md

 ### Principle of operation
 The work is done by the *ws[r]i* script, similar to the one in [Blurt](https://github.com/QuantiusBenignus/blurt/) - a simple GNOME extension for speech-to-text input.
-The heavy lifting is performed by whisper.cpp which must be precompiled on your Linux system or available as a [server](https://github.com/ggerganov/whisper.cpp/tree/master/examples/server) instance on your LAN.
+Speech recognition is performed by whisper.cpp which must be precompiled on your Linux system or available as a [server](https://github.com/ggerganov/whisper.cpp/tree/master/examples/server) instance on your LAN.
 The idea here is to not even write an extension like Blurt.
 Just use a pair of hotkeys to start and stop recording from the microphone and send the recorded speech to whisper.cpp which dumps transcribed text into the clipboard.

 When speech input is initiated with a hotkey, a microphone indicator appears in the top bar and is shown for the duration of the recording (can be interupted with another hotkey).